-- HRHS-1515: Buddhist traditions of South Asia - HRHS-1518: Buddhist traditions of East Asia - ▶ HR-3040: Zen Buddhism - ▶ SA-3017/8317: Readings in Mahayana Texts (when subject is a Zen text)
+- HRHS-1515: Buddhist traditions of South Asia - HRHS-1518: Buddhist traditions of East Asia - HR-3040: Zen Buddhism - · Buddhist Literature/Texts (SA or a textual studies course with Dean's approval)

 Plus two elective courses selected in consultation with the program director.
 Final papers should be on a topic related to Sōtō Zen Buddhist studies.